ba-inmoment/terraform_advanced_training/api.md

 - Task 3: Set the appropriate enviornment variables
 - Task 4: Run the automation script
 - Task 5: Validate the corresponding API calls to Terraform Cloud.
+- Task 6: Update the Terraform code version of your Workspace
+- Task 7: Review Workspace API

 ## Task 1: Clone the terraform-guides repository
 The [terraform-guides](https://github.com/hashicorp/terraform-guides) repository contains sample Terraform configurations, Sentinel policies, and automation scripts that can be used with Terraform Enterprise.